pastly/satis-selfauth-domains/README.md

 Assumptions:

-- Your tor souce code directory is /home/satis/src/tor.
+- Your satsigner souce code directory is /home/satis/src/satsigner.
 - Your traditional domain is example.com.
 - Tor will generate the onion address rbxel6kjp4o7hz6fmy7af4nv5vyg37fnwddfxnzxqzss2h7lrkzs4rid.onion for you